Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 As Cambodia’s only port, the town of Sihanoukville is primarily a large fishing village.
 But with beaches rivaling those in some parts of Thailand, Sihanoukville is also quickly becoming an up and coming luxury beach resort destination.

 The Don Bosco Hotel School is a 2-year program that trains students in English and the many facets of hospitality including culinary, front office, rooms, etc. Their students come primarily from orphanages and the poorest families in Cambodia.
-Students are selected through an interview process and entrance examination.
-Once selected, their tuition is paid from the operation of the school (they run a hotel, restaurant, ice cream shop & do tours like ours) and by donations.

 Don Bosco Hotel School Sihanoukville Cambodia